ADVANCE Institutional Transformation

 As external evaluator for Texas A&M's (College Station) ADVANCE Center, E&ER provided advice, connections, and an annual review of the project's progress, challenges and accomplishments.

-Current and archived resources about the work of TAMU ADVANCE are available at the TAMU ADVANCE website.
+Current and archived resources about the work of TAMU ADVANCE were previously available at the TAMU ADVANCE website.

 Independent evaluation of the TAMU ADVANCE Center was supported by the National Science Foundation under award HRD-1008385 to Texas A&M University-College Station.
 Any opinions, findings, conclusions, or recommendations expressed in these reports are those of the evaluator, and do not necessarily represent the official views, opinions, or policy of TAMU ADVANCE or the National Science Foundation.